 Admission of International Applicants

 Applications from international students are reviewed according to the program admission criteria stated above, and admissions deadlines for all programs are available online.
-The on-line application must be completed in English.
-The official transcripts must show all high school and post-high school work, including grades in each course, examination grades and standing in examinations and classes, and whatever other credentials are available to give a clear description of the student’s academic accomplishments.
-For more information, visit the School of Nursing International Applicants page.
+The online application must be completed in English.
+See the School of Nursing International Applications page for specific admission requirements for international applicants.

 Please visit the MSN CNL Curriculum page for a full list of program courses and descriptions.
 Some courses at the School of Nursing include exams that are proctored.
 Pitt Online will work with students to identify an approved testing center in their area.
 Please note that proctoring sites typically charge a fee for this service, which may range from $20 – $50 per test.
 Pitt Online will work with students to identify the most economical testing center in their area.